CarlSchmidt/RIPS-Pipeline/README.md

-this will be something cool
+this will be something cool someday